gmontamat/gentun/README.md

 ```

 Next, start the worker nodes.
 Each node has to have access to the train data.
 You can use as many nodes as desired as
-long as they can access the message broker server.
+long as they have network access to the message broker server.

 ```python
 from gentun import GentunWorker, XgboostModel